ctubio/Krypto-trading-bot/README.md

 [IRC](https://kiwiirc.com/client/irc.libera.chat:6697/?theme=cli#krypto.ninja) is awesome!

+But if you dislike it.. consider to join the [discord server](https://discord.gg/jAX7GEzcWD).
+Or you can DM [ctubio on reddit](https://www.reddit.com/user/ctubio) privately.

-but if you dislike it, consider to create a [new discussion](https://github.com/ctubio/Krypto-trading-bot/discussions) permanently readable by everybody.
+Otherwise, here on GitHub, just create a [new discussion](https://github.com/ctubio/Krypto-trading-bot/discussions) permanently readable by everybody.

 ### Very Special Thanks to: